RediSearch/RediSearch/docs/Commands.md

 * **FILTER {filter}** is a filter expression with the full RediSearch aggregation expression language.
 It is possible to use @__key to access the key that was just added/changed

-* **LANGUAGE {lang_field}**: If set indicates the document field that should be used to as the document language, we use a stemmer for the supplied language during indexing.
+* **LANGUAGE {default_lang}**: If set indicates the default language for documents in the index.
 Default to English.
+* **LANGUAGE_FIELD {lang_field}**: If set indicates the document field that should be used as the document language.
+  A stemmer is used for the supplied language during indexing.
   If an unsupported language is sent, the command returns an error.
   The supported languages are: